 6.3 Hybrid capital

-In 2017, we issued a further hybrid bond at a nominal value of EUR 500 million which is classified as equity.
-In addition, in 2017, we decided to redeem the hybrid bond maturing in July 3013 at par at the first redemption date on 8 July 2018.
-This hybrid bond is therefore reclassified to loans and borrowings.
+In 2019, we have issued a new hybrid bond at a nominal value of EUR 600 million which is classified as equity.
+In addition, we redeemed EUR 524 million of the hybrid bond maturing in November 2020.
+The remaining EUR 76 million is to be settled on 7 February 2020.

-On the date on which the Board of Directors decides to exercise an option to redeem the hybrid capital, the part of the hybrid capital that will be redeemed will be reclassified to loans and borrowings.
+On the date when the Board of Directors decides to exercise an option to redeem hybrid capital, the part of the hybrid capital that will be redeemed will be reclassified to loans and borrowings.
 The reclassification will be made at the market value of the hybrid capital at the date the decision is made.
 Coupon payments and exchange rate adjustments following the reclassification to loans and borrowings will be recognised in profit (loss) for the year as financial income or expenses.